Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Results and Discussion

 \subsection{Time-dependent instability, power spectra, and unsteady flow visualization}

-The experimentally measured shear stress $\sigma(t,\dot{\gamma})$ and the first normal stress difference $N_1(t,\dot{\gamma})$ in a constant shear rate experiment in a 40 mm 2$^o$ cone and plate geometry are shown in Figure~\ref{fig:fig1-time+fft} for two different PIB fluids.
+The experimentally measured time-evolving shear stress $\sigma(t,\dot{\gamma})$ and first normal stress difference $N_1(t,\dot{\gamma})$ for a constant shear rate experiment in a 40 mm 2$^o$ cone and plate geometry are shown in Figure~\ref{fig:fig1-time+fft} for two different PIB fluids.
 The transient responses of $\sigma(t)$ and $N_1(t)$ are typical of viscoelastic fluids; at short times, a rapid stress increase with an overshoot (and initial quadratic growth in $N_1$) is observed.
 At longer times, constant steady-state values are observed only when the imposed shear rate is less than a critical value $\dot{\gamma}_c$.
 Beyond this point, both $\sigma(t,\dot{\gamma})$ and $N_1(t,\dot{\gamma})$ increase rapidly to a new fluctuating state similar to the earlier observations for Boger fluids \citep{mckinley1991observations}.
 Calculations of the apparent viscosity and first normal stress difference from averaging these enhanced time-dependent measurements result in the sudden jump observed in Figure~\ref{fig:fig1-flowcurve}.
 However, the time dependence of the unstable flow of the shear-thinning viscoelastic fluid has notable differences compared to a Boger fluid.
-For the 3 wt.\,\% PIB solution ($Re_c \lesssim 1$, $De_c\gtrsim 10$), shear thinning in the viscosity stabilizes the torsional flow against purely elastic instability, which is apparent from the significant increase in the critical Deborah number for the onset of instability ($De_c \gg 1$) compared to the values observed in Boger fluids ($De_c \approx 1$ \cite{mckinley1991observations, schiamberg2006transitional}).
-This is to be expected as $\beta_P(\dot{\gamma})$ decreases with increasing shear rate; as a result, the critical magnitude of the product $De_c\,Wi_c$ for the onset of instability should increase according to the criterion in Eq.~\ref{eq:eq2}.